 - Preheat oven to 350 degrees.
 Grease and flour a bundt pan and set aside.

-- Place pan in oven and bake for about an hour or until a toothpick inserted into multiple parts of the cake comes out clean.
+- Bake the Cake: Place pan in oven and bake for about an hour or until a toothpick inserted into multiple parts of the cake comes out clean.
 Remove cake from oven and let it sit in pan for about 10 minutes then carefully invert it onto a plate to finish cooling.

 Nancy carter says